TimelessPuck/Cool-Custom-Text/README.md

 ## Important

 To run the project, make sure to install the `.tff` font in `Content` folder.

+_This font was made by Zacchary Dempsey-Plante: https://www.dafont.com/fr/pixellari.font._

 ---